HKUST-Aerial-Robotics/spatiotemporal_semantic_corridor/readme.md

 # Spatio-temporal Semantic Corridor

 ## 0. News
-**What Is Next:** The code for the dependencies of this planner is comming soon!

 **31 August 2019:** The code for the ssc planner is available online!

 **3 July 2019:** Our paper is available online!